 Skanska, a world-leading project development and construction group, aims toward building a better society—an ambitious, yet paramount goal.
-Despite the new challenges facing the construction industry, Skanska and one of its Senior Advisors, Marius Sortland Myklebust, attempt and achieve success on a regular basis using methodologies that aim to minimize wasted time and resources, increase the visibility of all participants involved in the project, and keep the process lean and simplified with the most straightforward tools.
+Despite the new challenges facing the construction industry, Skanska and Senior Advisors Marius Sortland Myklebust attempt and achieve success on a regular basis using methodologies that minimize wasted time and resources, increase the visibility of all participants involved in the project, and keep the process lean and simplified with the most straightforward tools.

 In a recent interview with Hoylu, Myklebust emphasized the growing digitalization of construction, which involves VDC (Virtual Design and Construction), a methodology rooted in a philosophy of a holistic approach of how the project is meant to run.
 It entails different components like BIM, a 3D model-based process that provides the insight and tools to efficiently budget, plan, design, construct, and manage buildings and infrastructure.

 It also involves the “Last Planner” component, which revolves around the planning aspect of the project and aims to identify constructability issues, recognize gaps in sequencing and scheduling, and adjust material types and layouts for real-time cost analysis.
 The backward trajectory of pull planning lends greater control over the timeline of the project.
 This gave Myklebust’s team an opportunity during a project to plan more aggressively, in order to increase the buffer time towards the end of the project and potentially finish almost two months ahead of schedule.

 This process also ensures all employees and stakeholders are actively involved and engaged in faster, real-time decision-making.
 All participants have an open window for direct communication and contribution to achieve the best outcome of the project.